buildtesters/buildtest/docs/managing_testconfigs.rst

 ===========================

 buildtest comes with many test configuration in markup language called YAML.
-These files have a **.yml** extension which can be found in the repository in the top-level directory named **toolkit**.
+These files have a **.yml** extension which can be found in the repository in the top-level directory named **site**, or as separate repositories to clone on from the HPC-buildtest organization on GitHub (or your own site).
+For example, a set of tutorial recipes can be found at `HPC-buildtest/tutorials <https://github.com/HPC-buildtest/tutorials/>`_

 buildtest has option to list, view and edit test configuration that can be accessed using ``buildtest testconfigs`` command.